 We’ve searched for various artworks devoted to Chinese New Year and here are some of them to make you feel the spirit of the coming holiday.

 If you don’t want to miss the fresh collections and posts for your inspiration, join the friendly community of our subscribers and get the updates immediately in your inbox.
-And if you think we missed some works really worth reviewing, let us know via Facebook or Twitter and we will consider presenting them to readers and viewers.
 Stay tuned and have a bright successful year!